 Dealing with a whole host of situations from the bedroom to the boardroom, Yang Liu’s designs are as simple and accessible in their presentation as they are infinite in the associations, evocations and responses they elicit.
 Combining age-old stereotypes with topical discrepancies, this fresh approach to the roles and relationships of men and women is above all an effort to synthesize a notoriously thorny issue into a fun and refreshing graphic form, and so to lighten and enlighten our mutual understanding and tolerance.

 Yang Liu was born in 1976 in Beijing.
-After studying at the University of Arts Berlin (UdK), she worked as a designer in Singapore, London, Berlin and New York.
-In 2004 she founded her own design studio, which she continues to run today.
-In 2010 she was appointed a professor at the BTK University of Applied Sciences in Berlin.
+After studying at the University of Arts Berlin (UdK), she worked as a designer in Singapore, London, Berlin, and New York.
+In 2004 she founded her own design studio, which she continues to run today, and in 2010 was appointed a professor at the BTK University of Applied Sciences in Berlin.
 Her works have won numerous prizes in international competitions and can be found in museums and collections all over the world.
-East meets West, a series of infographics drawing on her personal bicultural experience has been exhibited worldwide, the corresponding book has become an instant bestseller.
 Yang Liu lives and works in Berlin.